zawwz/lxsh/README.md

 > therefore it should be avoided outside of development use

 > There may be some issues with direct execution as of now

+### Variable/Function/command listing

+You can list all calls of variables, functions or commands with `--list-*` options

 # Build <a name="build"></a>